Vaadin Flow Project Setup

 To run your application, run the Application class that contains the

 main() method that starts Spring Boot.
 IntelliJ automatically detects that you have a class with a

-After you have run the application once from the
+After you’ve run the application once from the

-You’ll know that your application has started when you see the following output in the console similar to what you see here:
+You’ll know that your application has started when you see output in the console similar to what you see here:

-Vaadin shares many class names (like Button) with Swing, AWT, and JavaFX.
+Vaadin shares many class names (e.g., Button) with Swing, Java Abstract Window Toolkit (AWT), and JavaFX.

-Now that you have a working development environment, you are ready to start building a web application.
+Now that you have a working development environment, you’re ready to start building a web application.